 1800 Belmont Rd.
 NW Washington, DC

-BN i Properties purchased 1800 Belmont in 2001.
+BN i Properties purchased 1800 Belmont in 2000.
 The building was rented to a group of artists who were occupying it on verbal lease agreements.
 The property was not cash-flowing and it was suffering from substantial deferred maintenance issues.
 After terminating all the verbal leases, and upon expiration of the two retail leases in 2002, BN i Properties redeveloped the property into 3 two bedroom two bathroom condominium residences, and 1 retail unit.
 The Belmont Lofts featured NY loft style architecture with high end finishes featuring, Phillip Stark bathrooms with floor to ceiling marble tiles, bamboo wood floors, exposed HVAC ducts, island kitchens containing Thermidor, Vulkan, and Miele appliances; and architectural accents such as exposed brick, spiral staircases, and high ceilings.
-The residential units were sold between 2004 and 2005.
+The residential units were sold at or above expected market prices between 2004 and 2005.

-BN i Properties retained the retail unit which was rented to Maggie Moo's ice cream until they sold it in 2006.
+BN I Properties retained the stabilized (cash-flowing) retail unit which was rented to Maggie Moo's ice cream until they sold it in 2006.